WALIII/ARGO/README.md

 ## STAGE ONE: DATA COLLECTION

-### Collect data from 3 acquisition computers, plus one support computer
+### Collect data from 4 acquisition computers, plus two support computers
-  ARGO (MAC Mini): BOX01- BOX04
+  ARGO (MAC Mini): BOX01- BOX03

-  CALYPSO (MAC Mini): BOX05-BOX08
+  AEOLUS (MAC Mini): BOX04-BOX06

-  CALLIDICE (MAC Mini): BOX09-BOX12
+  CALLIDICE (MAC Mini): BOX07-BOX09

+  PROMETHEUS (MAC Mini): BOX010-BOX12

-  CIRCE (MAC pro): Support, data staging and distribution.
+  CALYPSO (MAC pro)Support, data staging and distribution.

+  CIRCE (MAC pro): Data processing, task management

 ### Temperature, Humidity, Social Time Tracker
-CIRCE outputs 2 .csv files:
+CALYPSO outputs 2 .csv files:
 1. One .csv per day that includes Temperature, Humidity as and the BOX door status for each 'active' BOX in the rig, sampled and timestamped every 2 seconds.
 2. A .csv called 'Aggregate_Data' that includes the Max/Min Temperature, Humidity, as well as social time for each box, and what bird is in each box.